Skip to main content

 • A recognised bachelor's degree (or higher) in a suitable professional health practice discipline, such as midwifery, medicine, nursing, or social work.

 The School of Nursing and Midwifery has instituted a Recognition of Prior Experience (RPE) procedure for registered midwives who do not have an undergraduate qualification.
 Applicants will be assessed on their ability to demonstrate eligibility requirements.
-The School of Nursing and Midwifery will determine eligibility for admission into the requested program based on application, curriculum vitae and referee reports.
+The School of Nursing and Midwifery will determine eligibility for admission to the requested program based on the application, curriculum vitae and referee reports.

-A higher qualification refers to a qualification at a higher level than a Bachelor qualification, which includes any of the following: a Bachelor Honours Degree; Graduate Certificate, Graduate Diploma, Masters Degree, MPhil or PhD.
+A higher qualification refers to a qualification at a higher level than a Bachelor qualification, which includes any of the following: a Bachelor Honours Degree, a Graduate Certificate, a Graduate Diploma, a Master's Degree, an MPhil or a PhD.

 English language requirements